Learn the English language skills and academic skills needed to study successfully at U.S. universities and colleges.

 Classes begin at 9 a.m. and end around 3 p.m.
 You are expected to attend class and participate.
 There are 15 students or less in each class.
 Students come from all over the world.
 We only speak English in class.

 Your classes and teachers’ offices are all located in the same building.
 You will receive individual attention and instruction from our teachers.
 Residence halls, apartments, and restaurants are a 5-10 minute walk from our building.
 We regularly offer social and cultural activities to prepare you for life in the United States and at Washington State University.
 You are welcome here.

 Instruction focuses on building the speaking, listening, and writing skills that are essential to academic success.
-A variety of elective courses are available in each program.

 - Research Writing